-In my previous two posts I've went over what package types python has, and how package building works, especially with the introduction of the PEP-517/518.
-Although the changes were primarily to make things more robust, while implementing it and releasing we did run in a few issues.
-This post is going to go over a few, hopefully serving as lessons learned for all of us and presenting some interesting problems to solve in the future.
+In my previous two posts, I’ve gone over what package types python has, and how the package building works, especially with the introduction of the PEP-517/518.
+Although the changes were primarily to make things more robust, we did run into a few issues while implementing it and releasing it.
+This post will go over a few, hopefully serving as lessons learned for all of us and presenting some interesting problems to solve in the future.

-Looking at the changes of PEP-517 and PEP-518 one can identify that build backends (aka setuptools, flit) had very little to do, only to also expose their functionality via a python module.
-Most of the heavy work is on the build frontend, that now needs to generate the isolated python and then invoke the build backends in a new way.
-When we're talking about build frontends nowadays, our options are mostly pip or poetry (and tox for developers).
+Looking at the changes of PEP-517 and PEP-518, one can identify those build backends (aka setuptools, flit) had very little to do, only also to expose their functionality via a Python module.
+Most heavy work is on the build frontend, which now needs to generate the isolated Python and then invoke the build backends in a new way.
+When we’re talking about build frontends nowadays, our options are mostly pip or poetry (and tox for developers).

 These projects are maintained by the community, by a handful of active developers, in their free time.
 They are not getting paid for it, and they need to be careful to consider the myriad ways these tools are used.
-Considering this it's not much of a surprise it took almost two years after the PEP acceptance to come out with a first implementation.
-Planning, testing and implementation has been going on for over a year in the background.
+Considering this, it’s not much of a surprise it took almost two years after the PEP acceptance to come out with a first implementation.
+Planning, testing, and implementation have been going on for over a year in the background.

 pyproject.toml initially broke, as the PEP-518 mandated that all packages having the

-The way pip installs in a PEP-517 world is to first generate a wheel and then extract that.
-To be in PEP-517 world one must specify the
+The way pip installs in a PEP-517 world is first to generate a wheel and then extract that.
+To be in PEP-517 world one

-This becomes troublesome though when you disable the cache.
-Now there's no target folder where to build the wheel.
-So the build itself fails, see the attached issue.
-The issue manifested early though, but en masse, as most CI systems run with this option turned on, just a day later pip 19.0.1 fixed this.
+This becomes troublesome, though, when you disable the cache.
+Now there’s no target folder where to build the wheel.
+So the build itself fails see the attached issue.
+The problem manifested early, though, but en masse, as most CI systems run with this option turned on.
+Just a day later pip 19.0.1 fixed this.

 pyproject.toml by specifying it inside

-Another unexpected issue was when a package importing from within
+Another unexpected issue was when a package was importing from within

 setup.py as the